vishes-shell/vishes-shell.github.io/source/_posts/2020-05-11-test-your-async-application-with-database.md

     *Thoughts*: Same as droping database, not good

-So the best way is to put tests in transactions and roll them after test finishes.
+The best way is to put tests in transactions and roll them after test finishes.

 ## Tools

-For *testing* purposes we want to use awesome [`pytest`](https://docs.pytest.org/en/latest/).
-I won't dive in to how `pytest` is awesome, there is already documentation, lots of articles, conference talks and stackoverflow questions.
-But if you still loyal to `unittest` i'm not quite sure that this article would be for you.
+For *testing* purposes we would use awesome [`pytest`](https://docs.pytest.org/en/latest/).
+I won't dive in to how good `pytest` is, there is already documentation, lots of articles, conference talks and stackoverflow questions.
+But if you are still loyal to `unittest` i'm not quite sure that this article would be for you.

-Async *database client* would be [`databases`](https://github.com/encode/databases), because it's ready to use and [Tom Christie](http://www.tomchristie.com/) ([creator](https://github.com/encode/databases/commit/388f163096c9f4e274b57523b18b6c59ff33b306)) knows a way to build a beautiful software.
+Async *database client* would be [`databases`](https://github.com/encode/databases), because it's ready to use and [Tom Christie](http://www.tomchristie.com/) ([creator](https://github.com/encode/databases/commit/388f163096c9f4e274b57523b18b6c59ff33b306)) knows the way to build a beautiful software.

 For `databases` we would use `sqlite` since it's so easy to use, you can just copy and paste lines (_isn't that the one that we love the most?_).